 Holy Forest Farm sits on 80 acres of mostly forested agri-land with a spring-fed pond that stretches 1 acre and land along Kinderhook Creek.
 It exists on the Sovereign Indigenous Nation and ancestral land of the Stockbridge-Munsee Band of Mohicans.
 We grow and gather in deep reverence for their spirit and their generations of stewardship.

-At the heart of HHF is a commitment to what are sometimes called in the U.S., Afro-ecological farming practices.
+At the heart of HHF is a commitment to sustainable, chemical-free and pesticide-free farming practices that honor people and honor the land.
 We draw upon traditional African wisdom, principles of ecological farm design and regenerative techniques in order to create thriving ecosystems that nourishes both people and the planet.

-Through education, advocacy, and collective action, we will continue to strive to create a more just and resilient food system that honors the inherent dignity and worth of all people, regardless of their background or circumstance.
+Through sustainable, regenerative farming practices, education and advocacy, we strive to create a more just and resilient food system that honors the inherent dignity and worth of all people.

 Originally from The Gambia, Diana is a contemporary Visual Artist and Farmer.
 Diana’s maternal grandmother was a vegetable farmer and market woman, selling traditionally crafted goat’s milk yogurt and beautiful pyramids of deeply flavorful, heirloom tomatoes she’d cook down into bright, naturally zestful tomato paste for market and her community.

-After witnessing profound climate and other crises give rise to the mass movement of Wolof people, a tribe indigenous to the Senegambia region and southern Mauritania, she began working with Wolof-speaking refugees as a translator and facilitator in their pursuit for legal status and/or asylum in New York.
-Thus, Holy Forest Farm (HFF) has evolved to become more than an environment where we grow food in partnership with the natural world.
-It is a sanctuary outside of the industrial food system for those seeking a connection to land—one that fosters resilience, restores dignity and food sovereignty amongst diasporic communities of BIPOC people, empowering individuals to become stewards of their own futures.
+Holy Forest Farm (HFF) has evolved to become more than an environment where we grow food in partnership with the natural world.
+It is a sanctuary outside of the industrial food system for those seeking a connection to land—one that fosters resilience, restores dignity and food sovereignty amongst diasporic communities, empowering individuals to become stewards of their own futures.